 So, when you specify the condition using a Where clause, it applies the filter on the result of the entire query, whereas when you apply the condition in the Join clause, it applies the filter only on the Join.

-A small concept, which if ignored, can inject huge error in the data!
+A small concept, which if ignored, can inject huge errors in the data!